 To Receive Credit:

-Internships do not count toward the minimum requirement in the major, but do count as an elective toward graduation requirements.
-Internships are graded S/U. Students can complete their internship over the summer or during the academic year (Psy 473).
+There is an option of earning credit for your internship.
+Internships do not count toward the minimum requirement for the major, but do count as an elective toward graduation.
+Internships are graded S/U. Students can complete their internship over the summer of during the academic year.
+The course code is PSY 473.

 To receive credit, the following requirements must be met:

 - The internship consists of a minimum of 160 hours of on-the-job experience in a mental health, human resources, or research position.
 It must be related to psychology